Eliezer-Gonzalez-Personal-Website/EliPersonalSite/README.md

 # EliPersonalSite
 Repo for Personal Web Site

-This are the files for my personal site.
+These are the files for my personal site.
 It includes a landing page, an about page, and a portfolio page.